alekssadowski95/OpenRadioss-WebGUI/README.md

+# OpenRadioss2
+Run FEM simulations from calculix inp files.

+Including:
-# OpenRadioss
+- OpenRadioss solver
-OpenRadioss, including solver and GUI with interactive 3D View of results.
-Works as a Desktop application or Webapp
+- 3D Viewer for simulation results
+- Runs with a GUI as a Webapp and on Desktop
+- Track simulations results, while simulation is still running

+## Requirements for development environment
+Requires:
-requires Python 3.10
+- Python 3.10